stablekernel/aqueduct/docs/docs/auth/authorizer.md

 # Securing Routes with Authorizer

-Instances of `Authorizer` are `RequestController`s that verify an HTTP request's authorization information before passing the request on to their next controller. `Authorizer`s are created in a `RequestSink`'s `setupRouter` method as part of a request pipeline.
-They protect access to their next controller and typically come right after `route`.
+Instances of `Authorizer` are added to a request controller channel to verify HTTP request's authorization information before passing the request onwards.
+They protect channel access and typically come right after `route`.
 Here's an example:

 ```dart
 @override